WebOrigami/japan-hike-ebook/ReadMe.md

 Origami is good for defining trees of content like this, so should be a reasonable way to programmatically generate an ebook in EPUB format.
 This project explores this idea to create a simple book using some myths from the related [Cherokee Myths](https://github.com/WebOrigami/cherokee-myths) sample Origami site.

-The following define the book's contents, and represent what the author would need to create:
+The following define the book's contents, and represent what the authors needs to create:

 - `markdown` contains markdown files for a number of stories; each file will become a chapter.
 - `book.yaml` file contains book metadata.

 The `src/ebook.ori` Origami file uses the above to define the complete tree of files necessary for the EPUB format.
-This tree will be compressed into ZIP format to create the final `.epub` file.
+This includes translating the markdown to HTML, combining the chapters into an overall XHTML file, and generating a table of contents.
+To create a readable ebook, that virtual tree of files is compressed into ZIP format and saved as an `.epub` file.

+This example is currently very simple: it assumes a flat hierarchy of chapters, and has no images or styling.

 ## Building